bytecauldron/awesome-gamemaker/README.md

 [Camera3D](https://gizmo199.itch.io/camera3d) - Simple 3D camera setup.

+[Blender to GameMaker](https://github.cm/blender-to-gmstudio) - A collection of scripts to export and import Blender models to and from GameMaker.

 [Three Mice In a Trench Coat](https://github.com/XorDev/ThreeMiceInaTrenchcoat) - Source for a GMS 3D game.

 [sPart](https://marketplace.yoyogames.com/assets/7299/spart-3d-particle-system) - 3D Particle System from TheSnidr.